robertorcosta/azure-docs.pt-br/articles/backup/backup-client-automation.md

 The backup operation completed successfully.
 ```

-## <a name="back-up-windows-server-system-state-in-mabs-agent"></a>Fazer backup do estado do sistema do Windows Server no agente do MABS
+## <a name="back-up-windows-server-system-state-in-mabs-agent"></a>Fazer backup do Estado do Sistema do Servidor Windows no agente MABS

-Esta seção aborda o comando do PowerShell para configurar o estado do sistema no agente do MABS
+Esta seção abrange o comando PowerShell para configurar o Estado do Sistema no agente MABS

 ### <a name="schedule"></a>Agenda